What we saw at Thursday’s Seahawks training camp

 So, that could mean lots of snaps for some receivers who are fighting for a roster spot, such as Cody Thompson, John Ursua, Travis Toivonen and Aaron Fuller.

-Thursday, Ursua caught a touchdown pass from Wilson during a team drill on a play when Wilson was flushed from the pocket, scrambled and then found Ursua in the end zone.
+Thursday, Ursua caught a touchdown pass from Wilson during a team drill on a play when Wilson was flushed from the pocket, scrambled and found Ursua in the end zone.

 Toivonen, an undrafted free agent from North Dakota, has also continued to be a consistent playmaker and caught a deep pass in a team drill.